 As a whole, meaning is derived from multiple components.
-The idea of communication is dependent upon the transference of meaning being understood by another person outside of one’s self.
-The question here is not if meaning exists, but if meaning is communicable and understood in the absence of pieces to the puzzle that is a sentence, or conversation in whole.
+The idea of communication is dependent upon the understanding of meaning being passed from one person to another person.
+The question here is not if meaning exists, but if meaning is communicable and understood in the absence of pieces to the puzzle, that is a sentence, or conversation in whole.
 One can see what the image is supposed to be when they see the puzzle only missing a few pieces, but those few piece may be crucial.
-I am attempting to explore this premise by looking at cross-cultural communication as well as non-verbal communication and/or gestures in communication, and how things may best “lost in translation.”
+I am attempting to explore this premise by looking at cross-cultural communication as well as non-verbal communication and/or gestures in communication, and how things may be “lost in translation.”

 Goldin-Meadow, Susan.
 "Symbolic Communication Without a Language Model: The Starting Point for Language-Learning."
 Symbol Use and Symbolic Representation: Developmental and Comparative Perspectives.
 By Laura L. Namy.
 Mahwah, NJ: Lawrence Erlbaum Associates, 2005.
 101-21.
 Print.

-In “Symbolic Communication Without a Language Model: The Starting Point for Language-Learning,” I found that one chapter in the book focused on the ability of children to construct meaning and derive meaning without the presence of a “Language Model” (Goldin-Meadow, 102).
-A symbol is a unit of meaning, and in this a symbol may be represented in any number of ways, but I am focusing on gesticulations primarily, so in Chapter 5, one discovers the “Starting Point for Language-Learning” (Goldin-Meadow, 101).
-The chapter talk about how learning a language is mostly based on the grouping that is done between words and their respective objects (Goldin-Meadow, 101).
-The chapter then goes on to see what happens when a child does not have the ability to make these associations, and what the outcome of this is.
+In “Symbolic Communication Without a Language Model: The Starting Point for Language-Learning,” I found that one chapter in the book focused on the ability of children to construct meaning and derive meanings without the presence of a “Language Model” (Goldin-Meadow, 102).
+A “Language Model” is the existence of a grouping of associated objects and things under a symbol, such as, when a child learns the word dog as a symbol that encompasses her cocker spaniel as well as all other “four-legged, barking, furry creatures” (Goldin-Meadow, 101).
+A symbol is a unit of meaning, and in this, a symbol may be represented in any number of ways, but I am focusing on gesticulations primarily, so in Chapter 5, one discovers the “Starting Point for Language-Learning” (Goldin-Meadow, 101).
+The chapter talks about how learning a language is mostly based on the grouping that is done between words and their respective objects, as in the case with the child’s grouping of dogs (Goldin-Meadow, 101).
+The chapter then goes on to see what happens when a child does not have the ability to make these associations, and what the outcome of these situations turns out to be.

-I found that the work can be forwarded by Bridget’s Narrative.
-The work is supported by the narrative when Bridget talks about the phrase “That’s the shit.”
-The work talks about how the meaning does not translate.
-Like the children who make their own symbols with their own meaning, whole societies and cultures do this.
-The slang that different societies use can be directly associated with this same concept (Goldin-Meadow, 103-104).
+As in this book, Bridget’s Narrative highlights the groupings and usage of words.
+In reference to Bridget’s work, the book shows how as we learn language, in general, we make associations and groupings and this means that when words are used incorrectly, one may not understand the terminology and completely misconstrue the entire meaning of the sentence or conversation.
+Bridget talks about the phrase, “You are the shit,” this can be understood in the literal meaning, or it can be understood in the way it is actually meant to be, meaning “You are awesome” or “you are the best” (Bridget, Project 1, Mode 2).The book shows how there can be misunderstandings in the misuse or adapted usage of words and phrases that are spoken to someone who is new to the association of the word or phrase with the new, adapted, use and meaning of the word or phrase.
+The book talks about how meanings do not always translate.
+Like the children who make their own symbols with their own meaning, societies and cultures make their own meanings for words and phrases too.
+The slang that different societies use can be directly associated with this same concept of the personal symbols and meanings of children whom make their own symbols for everyday things (Goldin-Meadow, 103-104).